St. Thomas U's GOP chair appears on sex trafficking conspiracy charges

 A 19-year-old University of St. Thomas student and chairwoman of the school's Republican chapter made her first court appearance Monday on charges that she aided a prominent Minnesota GOP activist in a conspiracy to traffic minors for sex.

-The allegations against two state GOP activists are part of a ballooning scandal that shook Republican Party politics in Minnesota.
-Lazzaro's ties to GOP chair Jennifer Carnahan have prompted calls for her resignation.
+The allegations against the two state GOP activists are part of a ballooning scandal that shook Republican Party politics in Minnesota.
+Lazzaro's ties to GOP Chair Jennifer Carnahan have prompted calls for her resignation.

 "Some give us as little as $5, while others donate hundreds of thousands," Carnahan wrote.
 "We are extremely grateful for every contribution we receive, but there is no way for us to know the personal background of every contributor to our party."